Australia Day in the Great Lakes

-These awards will be presented at a ceremony on Australia Day, Monday, 26 January 2015 at Club Forster and eligible nominees will be encouraged to attend the Awards Ceremony.
+The Australia Day awards will be presented at a ceremony on Australia Day, Monday, 26 January 2015 at Club Forster and everyone is welcome to attend the Awards Ceremony.

 Australia Day e-Calendar Competition

 Thanks to all the schools who have entered this year: